Series: Matchmaker Bay #1

 Honestly, everything about Mermaid Inn was flat-out wonderful.
 I was super invested in Eve and Sawyer’s story.
 I was totally enamored with the small beach town — and the Inn itself! — and its nosy, meddling residents.
 I swooned my way through this book with a big cheesy grin on my face.
 (Hello, Sawyer builds Eve a Little Free Library! 😍) The Matchmaker Bay series is off to a strong start and I can’t wait for more!

 I really enjoyed the audio for Mermaid Inn, too.
-Meghan Kelly is a new-to-me author and I thought she did a great job bringing Eve, Sawyer, and the other characters to life.
+Meghan Kelly is a new-to-me narrator and I thought she did a great job bringing Eve, Sawyer, and the other characters to life.
 The bottom line is I think this book would be enjoyable no matter how you read it, but if you’re an audiobook fan it’s absolutely worth a listen.

 Have you read Mermaid Inn?